Benjamin Coates African Colonization collection

 Biographical / Historical

 Benjamin Coates (1808-1887), son of George Morrison and Rebecca Hornor Coates, Quaker members of Philadelphia Monthly Meeting for the Northern District, later Philadelphia Monthly Meeting (Arch Street), attended William Penn Charter School, entered the business world as a dry goods, later wool merchant.
 His next occupation was with the publishing firm, Porter & Coates of Philadelphia.
 He was also among a certain group of Philadelphia Quakers to become deeply involved in philanthropy, particularly those efforts dealing with abolition and education.
 He was a member of several organizations, including the Friends Freedmen, the Pennsylvania Abolition Society, the Union Benevolent Association, the Institute for Colored Youth and others.
 The philosophical inclinations of Benjamin Coates were shaped in part by the abolitionist networks of his day.
-Coates was convinced that a new colony in West Africa, populated by black Americans, was the best strategy for ending slavery and giving African Americans a positive fresh start.
-In this regard, Coates was involved with the American Colonization Society, an organization which established the colony of Liberia to resettle free black Americans in West Africa Coates forged an alliance with African American Joseph Jenkins Roberts, who emigrated to Liberia in 1829, and became a symbol of the personal, financial, and economic opportunities that could be had in Africa.
-From the 1840s until Roberts' death in 1876, Coates and Roberts collaborated to encourage emigration, advising their black correspondents to emigrate, and encouraging their white associates to help them do so.
+Coates was convinced that a new colony in West Africa, populated by Black Americans, was the best strategy for ending slavery and giving Black Americans a positive fresh start.
+In this regard, Coates was involved with the American Colonization Society, an organization which established the colony of Liberia to resettle free Black Americans in West Africa Coates forged an alliance with African American Joseph Jenkins Roberts, who emigrated to Liberia in 1829, and became a symbol of the personal, financial, and economic opportunities that could be had in Africa.
+From the 1840s until Roberts' death in 1876, Coates and Roberts collaborated to encourage emigration, advising their Black correspondents to emigrate, and encouraging their white associates to help them do so.
 Coates was in a good position for this work, given his connections to philanthropists and social activists across the United States, Canada, England and Africa and his broad readings on the topic.
 Recognizing that the cotton crop was an integral part within the issues of slave labor and export revenue, Coates envisioned limiting Southern profits, replaced by an international market to include Africa.
 Benjamin Coates propounded the abolition of slavery as the catalyst for worldwide change, viewing slavery as a problem that plagued his religious community, his business relationships, his country's political system, the world economy and his Quaker conscience.
 Benjamin Coates was the author of "Cotton Cultivation in Africa, Suggestions on the Importance of the Cultivation of Cotton in Africa, in Reference to the Abolition of Slavery in the United States…” in 1858.

 Ebenezer D.C.
 Bassett (1833-1908) was principal of the Institute for Colored Youth in Philadelphia.
-He was the first black diplomat appointed by Pres.
+He was the first Black diplomat appointed by Pres.
 Grant minister to Haiti and the Dominican Republic.

-Edward Blyden (1832-1912) emigrated to Liberia where he gained an education and became a black Christian missionary, professor at Liberia College and Liberia’s education minister.
+Edward Blyden (1832-1912) emigrated to Liberia where he gained an education and became a Black Christian missionary, professor at Liberia College and Liberia’s education minister.

-Mary Ann Shadd Cary (1823-1893), a free-born black Pennsylvanian who was driven to Canada, in the wake of the 1850 Fugitive Slave Law, came slowly to approve the colonization movement, which she forwarded in her newspaper, The Provincial Freeman.
+Mary Ann Shadd Cary (1823-1893), a free-born Black Pennsylvanian who was driven to Canada, in the wake of the 1850 Fugitive Slave Law, came slowly to approve the colonization movement, which she forwarded in her newspaper, The Provincial Freeman.

-Alex Crummell (1819-1898), born in New York, attended Yale Theological Seminary, was a clergyman, scholar and activist and involved in the struggle for black rights and education and the development of Liberia.
+William Coppinger (1828-1892) rose in the ranks of the American Colonization Society, becoming its secretary/treasurer and secretary of the Pennsylvania Colonization Society Alex Crummell (1819-1898), born in New York, attended Yale Theological Seminary, was a clergyman, scholar and activist and involved in the struggle for Black rights and education and the development of Liberia.

 Frederick Douglass (1817-1895), an antislavery worker with the Massachusetts Anti-Slavery Society beginning in 1841 and one of the most prominent abolitionists of his time, and was generally opposed to colonization.